HarisMajeed05/Object-Defect-Detection/README.md

-**Added as the highest-usage defect dataset found:** Welding Defect Detection by Final Year Project, 408 images, 553 downloads/uses at the time this was written, the highest of any defect detection dataset found across a search of Roboflow Universe's defect category (compare: your Parcels with Defect dataset above has 66).
-Worth being precise about this, that's the highest found in that search, not a claim of having audited all 300+ defect datasets on the platform: https://universe.roboflow.com/final-year-project-kswbt/welding-defect-detection
+**Added as the highest-usage defect dataset found:** Welding Defect Detection by Final Year Project, 408 images, 553 downloads/uses at the time this was written, the highest of any defect detection dataset found across a search of Roboflow Universe's defect category. https://universe.roboflow.com/final-year-project-kswbt/welding-defect-detection

 ### Downloading each one